dkworks108/Predicting-Student-Test-Scores/README.md

 This project is suitable for learning regression concepts.
 It can be extended using advanced models like Random Forest or XGBoost.
 Hyperparameter tuning can further improve prediction accuracy.
+The project follows best practices for reproducible ML experiments.